Avrêbarra~

 Shape language remains subtle and restrained.

-• Most surfaces are square or minimally rounded.
+• Most surfaces remain square to softly rounded.

-• Inline code and image treatments use small radii.
+• Inline code and media affordances use small radii.

-• Full pill radii are reserved for specialized components if introduced and documented.
+• Large pill radii are reserved for explicit utility controls only.

 Components